 - Category: News

 There have been a lot of articles in the press since the start of the pandemic reporting that people are getting more, but lower quality sleep.
 While that might be true for some, for millions more the reality has been quite different.

 As a charity that supports families with their children’s sleep, Sleep Scotland has been able to continue providing support to parents and carers with advisors working remotely.

-Over the past weeks, we’ve heard from families about the impact of COVID-19 on their children’s sleep.
+Since March 2020, we’ve heard from families about the impact of COVID-19 on their children’s sleep.
 Families are reporting that their children are experiencing significantly increased worry and sometimes nightmares after seeing news reports on COVID-19.

 We know that higher levels of anxiety make it harder to sleep, and that sleep deprivation is closely linked to increased levels of anxiety and depression for children and their families.